A future-oriented model to enable creative thinking, foresight and active hope as skills needed in formal and informal science education.

 The aim of this project is to regenerate the ecosystem of science learning in secondary education.

-From the Teach the Future team Erica Bol and Els Dragt are mainly involved in two activities:
+Teach the Future is involved in a couple of activities, Erica Bol and Els Dragt are working on:

-CURRICULA SCANNING: This research activity focuses on scanning the various national curricula and textbooks on elements of futures thinking, specifically in science related subjects.
+CURRICULA SCANNING: scanning the various national curricula and textbooks on elements of futures thinking, specifically in science related subjects.

 You can download the manifesto here:

 All information about the project can be found at www.fedora-project.eu

 FEDORA has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement no. 872841

 The manifesto contains additional animations to help explore the future.
 See below.

 More resources can be found at the FEDORA project page.